 It is essential for all interns to bring laptops, as your level of contribution to our projects will increase by having your own computer.

 Will I see a whale shark during my time with WSORC?

 Frequency of whale shark sightings depends on various factors including weather and time of year.
-We cannot guarantee that interns will see a whale shark during their time with WSORC, but we do aim to run whale shark research expeditions at least once a week.
+We cannot guarantee that interns will see a whale shark during their time with WSORC, but we do aim to run whale shark research expeditions at least once a month, more if there is interest from the public also.
 Interns will participate in whale shark research expeditions whenever there is space available.

 What is the best way to arrive on Utila?